ViaVersionMCP/ViaLoadingBase/README.md

 A `1.12.x` Minecraft client for example would need `ViaVersion + ViaBackwards`. <br>
 A `1.19.x` Minecraft client, for example, would need `ViaVersion`. <br>

-I will always update the versions, above you can just re-copy it if a new Minecraft version releases: <br>
-Current Version: `Minecraft 22w45a`
+If a new Minecraft versions is released, you can just change the ViaProtocolHack version to the Minecraft version
 ## Example implementation:
 ```java
 import com.viaversion.viaversion.api.connection.UserConnection;